Abdullah Badruddin: Achievements

-It was at this time that he became the 50th Da'i al-Mutlaq.
-He continued with the development process in his era too.
+He became the 50th Da'i al-Mutlaq during this period and continued this development work during his own tenure.

-He completed the works of various masjids and other structures that were started by his cousin brother and he too laid the foundations for many masjids in his time.
+He completed several masjids and other structures begun under his cousin, and laid the foundations for additional masjids during his own time as Da'i al-Mutlaq.
 He also reconstructed the Daras us Saifiyah (now known as Al Jamea tus Saifiyah).